-We will elect to be taxed as a REIT under the Code.
-Provided we qualify for taxation as a REIT, we are generally not subject to corporate level income tax on the earnings distributed currently to our stockholders that we derive from our REIT qualifying activities.
+We elected to be taxed as a REIT and operate in a manner that allows us to qualify as a REIT, for federal income tax purposes commencing with our taxable year ending December 31, 2011.
+As a REIT, we are generally not subject to corporate level income tax on the earnings distributed currently to our stockholders that we derive from our REIT qualifying activities.
 Taxable income from non-REIT activities managed through our TRS is subject to federal and state income taxes.

 We lease our hotel property to a wholly owned TRS that is subject to federal and state income taxes.
 We account for income taxes using the asset and liability method, under which deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between GAAP carrying amounts and their respective tax bases.
-There are no temporary differences giving rise to any deferred tax assets (liabilities) as of December 31, 2011.
+Additionally, we classify certain state taxes as income taxes for financial reporting purposes in accordance with ASC Topic 740, Income Taxes.
+We record the Portland Business Tax and Texas Margin Tax as income taxes in our financial statements.